PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:59:29
+Last updated: 2024-04-02 18:00:03
-Random Quote: All know the way; few actually walk it. - Bodhidharma
+Random Quote: The deepest craving of human nature is the need to be appreciated. - William James